danhavranek/dotfiles/README.md

 ## Installation

-First, check out the dotfiles repo in your $HOME directory using git and then use the install script.
+First, clone the repo into your $HOME directory using git and then use the install script.

 ```sh
 $ cd ~